How To Earn More With The Alaska Airlines Credit Card: Review

 |JetBlue (no lounges)||N/A||N/A|

-Save $50 on the initiation fee and $55 on annual membership to Alaska Airlines Board Room by using your Alaska Airlines credit card.
-A second membership for a spouse is $250 without a second initiation fee.
+Save $50 on the initiation fee and $55 on annual membership to Alaska Airlines Board Room by using your Alaska Airlines Visa Signature® card from Bank of America.
+The second membership for a spouse is $250 without a second initiation fee.
 Board Room members can buy a day pass for companions, or guests and family members not traveling with the member at a cut rate of $20 per person instead of the $45 per person for non-members.

 Buying and Earning Miles